nll004/war_cards/node_API/README.md

 # War Cards API

-This API was developed to serve my implementation of the WAR cards game.
+This API was developed to support my implementation of the [WAR](https://github.com/nll004/war_cards) cards game.
 It provides CRUD operations for users as well as retrieving and updating game stats for users.

-This API was created with:
+### Technologies Used
 - Node.js
 - Express.js
 - JEST testing